The Unprecedented Clare & Tayshia Bachelorette Drama & Rumors, Explained

 Bachelorette host Chris Harrison loves to say that each season of the show will be "unlike any other," but when it comes to Clare Crawley's season, it's likely true.
-And now, given the new rumors swirling around the internet about the season, we can safely say that this one is truly for the Bachelorette history books.
+And now, given the new rumors swirling around the internet about the season — one of which was just confirmed — we can safely say that this one is truly for the Bachelorette history books.

 Season 16 of ABC's The Bachelorette picked its filming back up in July, after halting production in March due to COVID-19.
 ABC announced that the film and crew would follow strict coronavirus safety protocols while filming in one location — the giant La Quinta Resort & Club in La Quinta, California — and then revealed the final list of 42 suitors who would compete for Crawley's heart (and who actually are grown-ass men, as Crawley is notably the oldest Bachelorette in history at 39).